-It’s strange that software is responsible for more personalized customer service, but it’s true.
+It’s strange that software is responsible for more personalised customer service, but it’s true.
 For example, many businesses have started using conversational AI-powered bots on their sites to greet visitors.

 These chatbots can have natural conversations with people and understand their intentions with no problems.
 The bots can then provide them with whatever support they need.
 They can answer questions, perform actions, provide solutions, etc.

 Unlike human agents, a chatbot is available 24/7, and it can cater to many customers simultaneously.
 Moreover, humans are prone to errors and bias, whereas chatbots are unlikely to have an error in judgment because they analyze cold, hard data.